PPR meeting was held in London this week (file image/pixabay)

 The International Maritime Organisation (IMO) meeting on preventing shipping pollution held in London this week saw the issue of a transitional period for implementing the 0.5% sulfur cap raised by delegates.

-Sub-committee participant Saudia Arabia's suggestion that a transition be considered given the task facing the refinery sector to meet the demands of the new market emerging in the wake of the sulfur cap change was widely reported in the trade and businesss press.
+Sub-committee participant Saudi Arabia's suggestion that a transition be considered given the task facing the refinery sector to meet the demands of the new market emerging in the wake of the sulfur cap change was widely reported in the trade and businesss press.
 The Saudis had support from others attending the sub-committee on pollution prevention and response (PPR), notably Iran.

 But the main thrust of the meeting was to look at how the new rule can implemented to give all players a level-playing field.
 Some shipping industry players fear the predicted price differential between grades of high and low sulfur bunker fuel will tempt some to flaut the rules.